yashprofesorpro-sys/beginner_code/README.md

 # code
-code or project for every begginer
+code or project for every begginer there I upload the code or projects of all languages